mlm-games/ofox_m31s/README.md

 ## Flashing a Custom ROM

+> Old version of Alphadroid (where RIL worked) doesnt work through install zip or adb sideload, can use lineageOS (May, only using sideload) for that.

 You can flash a custom rom like qnttechh's [Alphadroid](https://sourceforge.net/projects/qnttechh/files/samsung/m31s/AlphaDroid-V2.4/) using below steps

 - Format data -> yes